ibrand/react-pack-unpack/README.md

 # react-pack-unpack
-React component builder that allows for packing and unpacking React components to and from a database
+Pack and unpack React components to and from a database to use JSX as a templating language.
+More specifically, by storing the JSX templates this way, there is room for props to act as template variables to be resolved on the frontend upon making a request for the component.

 ## install